Chapter 17 - It Will Never Be the Same Again

 Old Wounds Fester

 The Middle East had been a trouble spot forever.
 In 2021 it kicked up again.
 The region had been the poster child for conflict for thousands of years.
 The latest version of this passion play was triggered by the establishment of Israel as an independent nation after the second world war.

 The Arab countries surrounding this Jewish state fought multiple wars with them.
 They were defeated each time, partially because we backed the Israelis.
 As a result of this on-going threat Israel maintained a war time footing and treated the Palestinians within their borders badly.
 In some not so interesting twist of fate, they had become Nazi’s to the Palestinians.
 The result was that peace in the region was always temporary.

 Another wrinkle in this story resulted because Trump moved the American consulate to Jerusalem from Tel Aviv the capital of Israel.
-This was big snub of the Arab populations.
-Again, Trump had no sense of history or didn’t want to.
+This was a big snub to the Arab populations.
+Again, Trump either had no sense of history or didn’t care.
 Jerusalem was rightly claimed by three cultures as sacred ground.
 The Jews, Muslims and Christians.
-They had fought countless wars with each other and each had taken their turn governing it.
+They had fought countless wars with each other and each had taken their turn governing it over hundreds of years.

-One idea that had been suggested over the years was making Jerusalem an open, international city.
+One idea that had been suggested was making Jerusalem an open, international city.
 This was a reasonable concept, but one that was opposed by most who still apparently believed their side would eventually win.
 History is not on the side of that perspective.
 No one ever completely eliminates their rivals.
 The Nazi’s killed over 6 million Jews in World War II and still the Jewish people came back stronger than ever.
-Sometimes it seemed like we were so attached to conflict that it was the only thing we can imagine.

 Follow the Money